-This Plan and progress against targets will be monitored quarterly by the EG, as noted above, and as set out in Annex 1.
+This Plan and progress against targets will be monitored quarterly by the EG, as noted above, and as set out in the CAST EDI Action Tracker - Measures and Progress.
 The Plan will be revised in line with these regular reviews and feedback from staff gathered through surveys and at CAST Assemblies.
 We will also report progress to ESRC in our annual report.